 Having a squatter in your home can be a long, frustrating process.
 It feels like a violation of what is rightfully yours.

-At Cavalier Estates LLC, we are highly knowledgeable of squatting laws in Florida.
-We make sure to keep your property in excellent condition, and only allow occupation by quality tenants.
+At Cavalier Estates LLC, we are highly knowledgeable of the legal side of things regarding squatters in Florida.
+Moreover, we make sure to serve your every property management need, such as keeping your property in excellent condition, and only allowing occupation by quality tenants.

-We make sure that there are no squatters or trespassers living in your unit, shielding you from adverse possession of your rightful property.
+We make sure that there are no squatters or trespassers living in your unit, shielding you from one who may make an adverse possession claim of your rightful property.